 - emergency actions

 - health monitoring and record keeping

-Session one of our PA2a boom sprayer course has now gone online.
-But do no worry we will talk you through everything you need to do.
-It is a simple and straight forward way to carry out the first part of your PA2a course.
+Session one of our PA2a boom sprayer course has now gone online through blended learning.
+But do not worry we will talk you through everything you need to do.
+It is a simple and straight forward way to carry out session one of your PA2a boom sprayer course.